genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 To identify highly variable genes you can try different options:

-1. **Use spike-ins to calibrate noise** option determines whether or not spike-in data should be taken into account.
+1. The **Use spike-ins to calibrate noise** option determines whether or not spike-in data should be taken into account.
 If you select only one folder before running the application, you will use spike-free algorithm and this option will be switched off by default.
 But if you select two folders, one